-- (d)(f) The Board may not approve an application filed pursuant to Subsection (c) of this rule unless: - (1) the General Manager has declared the application to be administratively complete; - (2) following the General Manager's written declaration of administrative completeness to the applicant, the applicant has, using a form provided by the District, provided written notice to each person described in Subsection (cb)(3) in accordance with Subsection (g); and - (3) following the applicant's satisfaction of the notice requirements of Subsection (g)(2), the Board holds a public hearing on the application at the next available Board meeting or hearing called for that purpose, as determined by the General Manager in his or her discretion, where the applicant may be required to appear and show cause why the application should be granted, and at which all persons shall be given an opportunity to appear and be heard on the application. - $\frac{(e)(g)}{g}$ The notice required by Subsection (f)(2) shall: - (1) include each of the following: - (A) the name and address of the applicant; - (B) a description of the location of the property upon which the applicant proposes to locate the well that is the subject of the application for exception to the spacing requirements of the District; - (C) a general description of the applicant's request; and - (D) the date, time, and location of the public hearing on the application. - (2) be delivered to each person described in Subsection (cb)(3), using a method of service that complies with Rule 1.7, no less than ten (10) calendar days before the date of the Board meeting or public hearing on the application; and - (3) be deemed sufficient by the District for purposes of providing notice to the proper persons even if there are inaccuracies in the records of the applicable county appraisal district.
+- (f) The Board may not approve an application filed pursuant to Subsection (c) of this rule unless: - (1) the General Manager has declared the application to be administratively complete; - (2) following the General Manager's written declaration of administrative completeness to the applicant, the applicant has, using a form provided by the District, provided written notice to each person described in Subsection (c)(3) in accordance with Subsection (g); and - (3) following the applicant's satisfaction of the notice requirements of Subsection (g)(2), the Board holds a public hearing on the application at the next available Board meeting or hearing called for that purpose, as determined by the General Manager in his or her discretion, where the applicant may be required to appear and show cause why the application should be granted, and at which all persons shall be given an opportunity to appear and be heard on the application. - (g) The notice required by Subsection (f)(2) shall: - (1) include each of the following: - (A) the name and address of the applicant; - (B) a description of the location of the property upon which the applicant proposes to locate the well that is the subject of the application for exception to the spacing requirements of the District; - (C) a general description of the applicant's request; and - (D) the date, time, and location of the public hearing on the application. - (2) be delivered to each person described in Subsection (c)(3), using a method of service that complies with Rule 1.7, no less than ten (10) calendar days before the date of the Board meeting or public hearing on the application; and - (3) be deemed sufficient by the District for purposes of providing notice to the proper persons even if there are inaccuracies in the records of the applicable county appraisal district.
 The applicant must provide the District with evidence that the required notice was provided in compliance with Subsection (f)(2) of this rule.
-A Certificate of Mailing (Form 3817) issued by the U.S. Postal Service is sufficient evidence for the purposes of providing notice under this rule. - (f)(h) The Board may grant or deny an application filed pursuant to this rule on any reasonable grounds based on information contained in the application or properly and timely presented to the Board for its consideration at the public hearing, including without limitation anticipated impacts to other landowners, any registered well, previously approved well site, or unregistered well of which the Board is aware prior to granting or denying the
+A Certificate of Mailing (Form 3817) issued by the U.S. Postal Service is sufficient Page 66 Proposed Amendments for 07-18-22 Hearing evidence for the purposes of providing notice under this rule.